justinhelmer/backbone-node-boilerplate/README.md

 ```

 - Install [Ruby](http://www.ruby-lang.org/en/) (Should already be installed on OSX)
-- Ensure it is in your PATH, and you have version 2.0.x:
+- Ensure it is in your PATH, and you have version 2.0.x.
+It may work for other versions, but this app was built originally built on:

 ```shell
 $> ruby -v